Criticism of the Book of Abraham: Facsimile #2 (Hypocephalus)

 Facsimile #2 is an Egyptian funerary document called a Hypocephalus.
 These objects, which were placed under the head of the deceased and symbolized the eye of a deity, first came into use c.
-400–301 B.C., well after Abraham would have lived.
+400–301 BC, well after Abraham would have lived.

 LDS Scholar Royal Skousen has argued that Smith made a mistake when he connected the facsimiles to the revealed text.
 For Skousen, sentences referencing the facsimiles were interlinear or margin notes that were not part of the actual revealed text.
 As such, he believes the facsimiles themselves are not part of the Book of Abraham and are extracanonical.

 Human sacrifice as an Egyptian religious practice

 The Book of Abraham discusses men, women and children being sacrificed to Egyptian gods for religious reasons, such as a child as a thank offering.
 The sacrifices were said to be done "after the manner of the Egyptians."

-Offering human sacrifice to Gods was not a religious practice of the ancient Egyptians.
+Offering human sacrifices to gods was not a religious practice of the ancient Egyptians.
 LDS Egyptologist Kerry Muhlestein has argued that ritual killing did occur in ancient Egypt as punishment for religious dissent.
-Critics of this approach argue that religious ritual surrounding political capital punishment is fundamentally different than ritual surrounding religious human sacrifices such as making thank offerings of children to Gods as depicted in the Book of Abraham.
+Critics of this approach argue that religious ritual surrounding political capital punishment is fundamentally different than ritual surrounding religious human sacrifices such as making thank offerings of children to gods as depicted in the Book of Abraham.

 Pharaoh

 The Book of Abraham uses the word Pharaoh as the proper name of the first Egyptian king that means "king by royal blood".
-The word Pharaoh initially meant "great house" and was not used as a title for a King until around 1500 B.C.
+The word Pharaoh initially meant "great house" and was not used as a title for a King until around 1500 BC.